Mark Twain House: Financial problems

 The number of admissions leveled off at around 53,000, and the house's trustees decided that they must expand or be forced to shrink their operations.
-They commissioned Robert A. M. Stern to design a visitor's center that would not draw attention away from the house.
+They commissioned Robert A. M. Stern to design a visitor center that would not draw attention away from the house.

 The Education and Visitors Center was built adjacent to the Carriage House where the Clemens family's coachman once lived with his family.
 The green museum was the first in America to receive a Leadership in Energy and Environmental Design (LEED) certification.
 The center is a $16.3 million, 35000 sqft facility that houses artifacts from the museum's collection that are not shown in the house itself.
 It contains a lecture hall and classroom facilities.
 The house received $1 million from the state government to meet expenses related to the construction of the museum and restoration of the house.
 Since the museum opened in November 2003, attendance has increased by 15%.

 In 2000, the house was generating $5 million in tourism from 50,000 visitors.
 The Aetna foundation gave $500,000 to the campaign.
 The National Endowment for the Humanities gave $800,000 in challenge grants for teacher development programs, a student writing contest, and an educational website.

 After building the Visitors Center in 2003, the house became financially unsustainable and launched a campaign to raise awareness and funds.
 In response, the state government, the governor, United Technologies, and many others contributed.
 As of 2011, officials of the museum said that it had recovered financially.

 In 2011, staff writer Steve Courtney published a book detailing the house's history and renovations.
 It includes a foreword by Hal Holbrook, a trustee of the house.